 Pierce County Circuit Court - Criminal

+Mark C. Anderson, 37, Alma, pleaded guilty and entered a deferred prosecution agreement on a felony stalking charge Jan.
+30. He was also convicted of violate harassment/restraining order, sentenced to one year of probation and fined $443.
+The charges resulted from incidents between October 2015 and April 2016, and May 10 in Spring Valley.

-Deborah G. Bohmbach, 51, Hager City, pleaded innocent and posted a $2,000 signature bond on a disorderly conduct charge Jan.
-24. The charge resulted from a Jan.
-24 incident in the town of Trenton.
+Trevor M. Bolland, 38, Red Wing, Minn., posted a $10,000 signature bond on a felony OWI-fourth charge Jan.
+30. The charge stemmed from a Jan.
+29 incident in the town of Trenton.

-Jeffery W. Lakela, 58, Prescott, pleaded innocent and posted a $3,000 signature bond on disorderly conduct and resisting or obstructing an officer charges Jan.
-23. The charges stemmed from a Nov.
-2 incident in Prescott.
+Victoria A. Davis, 24, Ellsworth, pleaded innocent and was ordered to pay $150 cash bail on a battery charge Jan.
+30. The charge resulted from a May 9 incident in Ellsworth.

-William J. Langer, 30, Beldenville, entered a deferred prosecution agreement on a disorderly conduct charge Jan.
-26. A criminal damage to property charge was dismissed.
-The charges resulted from an Aug.
-20 incident in the town of River Falls.

-Sabastian A. Manneh, 22, River Falls, pleaded innocent and posted a $2,000 signature bond on counts of disorderly conduct and misdemeanor bail jumping Jan.
-24. The charges stemmed from a Dec.
-7 incident in River Falls.
+Eddie L. Morgan Jr., 23, River Falls, pleaded innocent and posted a $500 signature bond on a disorderly conduct charge Jan.
+30. The charge stemmed from a Jan.
+29 incident in River Falls.

-Paul A. Marks, 32, New Richmond, pleaded innocent and posted a $500 signature bond on possession of THC and possess drug paraphernalia charges Jan.
-23. The charges resulted from an Oct.
-1 incident in River Falls.

-Thomas P. Nelson, 56, Prescott, pleaded innocent and posted a $3,000 signature bond on counts of disorderly conduct, misdemeanor bail jumping and possession of controlled substance Jan.
-23. The charges stemmed from a Dec.
-1 incident in Prescott.
+Jared E. Nelson, 21, Elmwood, posted a $10,000 signature bond on counts of felony criminal damage to property, felony endanger safety/reckless use of firearm, discharge firearm within 100 yards/building and operate firearm while intoxicated Jan.
+30. The charges resulted from a Jan.
+27 incident in Elmwood.

-Caleb J. Pease, 31, River Falls, posted a $5,000 signature bond on counts of felony bail jumping, criminal damage to property and disorderly conduct Jan.
-23. The charges resulted from a Jan.
-21 incident in River Falls.
+Anthony M. Oellrich, 23, River Falls, pleaded innocent and posted a $3,000 signature bond on a receiving or concealing stolen property charge Jan.
+30. The charge stemmed from a May 16, 2015 incident in River Falls.

 Cherilyn M. Ronning, 42, River Falls, posted a $5,000 signature bond on a felony child abuse — recklessly cause harm charge Jan.
 23. The charge stemmed from an incident on or between Oct.
 17 and 18 in the town of River Falls.